 Treatment Options...

-Prostatic Artery Embolization (PAE) is a new, minimally invasive procedure for men with urination problems due to enlarged prostate glands.
-The procedure is performed by an Interventional Radiologist, and is ideal for patients who are not good candidates for surgery, or for those who would like to try a less invasive treatment option.
-It is an outpatient non-surgical procedure that works well, has a very short recovery time, and has minimal long-term side effects.
-I am a leading expert in the PAE procedure, and I have done far more of these than anyone else in the northeastern United States.
+Prostatic Artery Embolization (PAE) is a minimally invasive procedure for men with urination problems due to enlarged prostate glands.
+PAE is performed by an Interventional Radiologist, and is ideal for patients with large glands or severe bleeding from the prostate, patients who are too frail for invasive surgery, or for anyone seeking a less invasive treatment option.
+PAE is an outpatient non-surgical procedure that works well, with greatest benefits in patients with prostate glands bigger than 80mL (there is no upper gland size limit for PAE).
+PAE has a short recovery time with few long-term side effects: only about 1% of patients have problems with erections or urinary leakage after PAE.

 PROSTATIC ARTERY EMBOLIZATION...